TOAST-DOCS/AppGuard/en/console-guide.md

 ![appguard_09_201908_en](https://static.toastoven.net/prod_appguard/appguard_09_201908_en.png)

 * Click **UnBlock** to release from the registered blacklist.
-* Execute the app with unblacklisted ID and app is not closed by AppOnSecure.
+* Execute the app with unblacklisted ID and app is not closed by NHN AppGuard.

 ### Re-blacklist